Protocol for Confirmed or Suspected COVID-19 On Campus

 Any individual who has reported COVID-19 symptoms; has reported a positive COVID-19 test; or who is required to self-quarantine due to exposure to someone with COVID-19, may only return to campus as set forth below:

 a.
-Individual with COVID-19 symptoms (regardless of whether they have tested positive for COVID-19)
+Individual with COVID-19 symptoms (regardless of whether they have tested positive for COVID-19 and regardless of vaccination status)

 - For at least 3 days (72 hours), without using any fever-reducing or other medications, the individual has not had a fever and other COVID-19 symptoms have improved; and